rl-institut/oemof-B3/docs/getting_started.rst

     git clone git@github.com:rl-institut/oemof-B3.git

-Now you can install it your local version of oemoflex using pip:
+Now you can install your local version of oemof-B3 using pip:

 ::